krishnakaushik25/Locality-Sensitive-Hashing/README.md

 In this project, we will build a Lookalike model that will help us find similar and relevant customers with the help of the LSH – Locality Sensitive Handling algorithm.
 This algorithm will hence improve the click rate.

+The pdf file Lookalike_Modelling.pdf has the details for the complete methodology used in the project.

+Star⭐ the repo if you like what you see😉.